mostafaessayd/Conversion-of-NFA-to-DFA/README.md

 # Conversion-of-NFA-to-DFA
-This folder contains the algorithm for conversion of DFA to NFA
+This folder contains the algorithm for converting DFA to NFA using C language and the code includes two versions
+- Code using linked list
+- Code using arrays